LucasStevenson/Cyber/disc/tolkien-secret.md

 The cryptographic hash is what makes the cookie secure.
 It's a SHA1 hash that's based off the session data, timestamp, and the secret key.

-We already know the secret key is because it's right at the top of the website.
+We already know what the secret key is because it's right at the top of the website.
 SECRETKEY = **KeepItSecret**.

-Below is a python script that forges flask session cookies.
+Below is a python script that will forge a new session cookie.

 ```py
 from flask.sessions import SecureCookieSessionInterface